Since their introduction in the early 20th century, cars have become integral to human life.

 - Navigation system

-- Neutral safety switch:
+- Neutral safety switch

 prevents automatic transmission vehicles from starting unless in the “Park” or “Neutral” position - Negative battery terminal